BorovlevAS/muztorg/muztorg_sale_automation/README.rst

 #.
 The module adds new state 'Waiting for payment' into the sale order.
 #.
 The module adds ability to customize when to create and validate invoices, when to validate stock pickings
+#.
+The module adds the capability to reserve stock quantities after setting the sale order state to 'Waiting for payment'

 Installation
 ============